crate/cratedb-guide/docs/connect/python/index.md

 (python-client-special)=
 :::{rubric} Special purpose
 :::
-Adapters and drivers for special requirements on the environment or on performance details.
+Adapter clients and drivers for special requirements on the environment or on performance details.
 `conecta` uses Rust and Apache Arrow.
 `cratedb-async` uses `httpx`.